January 13, 2021

 What is a Data Logger?

-data logger or a data recorder is an electronic device or a computer program that continuously records data over time in relation to the location either using a built-in instrument or through an externally interfaced one.
+data logger or a data recorder is an electronic device or a computer program that continuously records data over time about the location either using a built-in instrument or through an externally interfaced one.

 The data loggers are primarily based on digital processors and usually look similar to a small portable box/case with batteries, wires, internal memory storage, sensors, and a programmable module.